Sakura-tai Chiru

 Sakura-tai Chiru (さくら隊散る) is a 1988 Japanese documentary film and docudrama written and directed by Kaneto Shindō.
-Based on a nonfictional story by Hagie Ezu, it depicts the fate of the Sakura ("cherry blossom") theatre troupe, whose members were killed in the atomic bombing of Hiroshima.
+Based on a nonfictional story by Hagie Ezu, it depicts the fate of the Sakura ("cherry blossom") theatre troupe, several of whose members were killed in the atomic bombing of Hiroshima.

 Plot

 In interviews with 30 associates and friends, and in reenactments of the events, director Shindō recounts the history of the Sakura theatre troupe, formed from remnants of left-leaning troupes that had been forced to disband by the militarist regime, and its end in Hiroshima.
 While five members died instantly, the survivors of the blast, including the troupe's leader Sadao Maruyama and actresses Keiko Sonoi and Midori Naka, died during the following weeks from their injuries.
 Only two members, who weren't present in Hiroshima at the time of the bombing, survived.